koswald/VBScript/ReadMe.md

 ## Installation

 Clone or download the repo and run [Setup.vbs].
-This will register the Windows Script Component files, and compile and register the [VBScript extensions].
+This will register the [Windows Script Component files], and compile and register the [VBScript extensions].

 ## References